 To give some idea of the immense size of the site, here is a photo overlooking the palaestra, where athletes once worked out.

-There is also a small museum on site, but the baths and its two stories of maintenance tunnels are the main event here.
+Also, there is a small museum on site.
+But the baths and its two stories of maintenance tunnels are the main event here.
 We loved exploring the winding tunnels and imagining what life must have been like at the height of the Roman Empire.
 We spent nearly two hours here and could have easily spent even longer!

 Address: 54290 Trier, Germany